-The Atlantic Acting School has been proudly affiliated with the New York University, Tisch School of the Arts, Department of Drama, Undergraduate since 1983.
+The Atlantic Acting School has been proudly affiliated with the New York University Tisch School of the Arts, Department of Drama, since 1983.
 We provide professional training to students pursuing Bachelor of Fine Art degrees in acting.

 The Atlantic Acting School’s NYU program is a three-year course which provides students with a concrete technique, performance experience, and the practical, professional skills needed to work in theatre, film, television and new media.